 - The topic of the meeting was 'The Transformation of the International Investment Agreement Regime', and it took place from 25 to 27 February 2015 in Geneva, Switzerland.
 See UNCTAD website for further details (accessed 27 February 2015).

-- Some of these concerns are identified in UNCTAD's IIA Issues Note: Reform of Investor State Dispute Settlement: In Search of a Roadmap (No 3, June 2013).
-Refer also to our Focus: A different roadmap for investor-State dispute settlement?
+Some of these concerns are identified in UNCTAD's IIA Issues Note: Reform of Investor State Dispute Settlement: In Search of a Roadmap (No 3, June 2013).

-- Although negotiations of the ChAFTA concluded in November 2014, the agreement has not been included in the data set out in the IIA issues note, presumably because it is yet to enter into force.
-For further information, see our previous Focus articles on the KAFTA, JAEPA and ChAFTA (Focus: Investor-state dispute settlement and the China-Australia Free Trade Agreement and Focus: The China-Australia Free Trade Agreement).
+Although negotiations of the ChAFTA concluded in November 2014, the agreement has not been included in the data set out in the IIA issues note, presumably because it is yet to enter into force.
+For further information, see our previous Focus articles on the KAFTA, JAEPA and ChAFTA (Investor-state dispute settlement and the China-Australia Free Trade Agreement and The China-Australia Free Trade Agreement).